bablokb/circuitpython-esp32at/README.md

   - web-workflow: this *requires* native wifi
   - MDNS-service discovery: no support from AT commandset
-  - TCP-server with SSL: needs indiviual firmware because of certificates

 See also the [examples and test-programs](./examples/README.md) in the `examples`-folder.